 Any teacher required to appear at a meeting or hearing before the Superintendent or his/her designee or the Board, or representative thereof, or to make an oral/written statement concerning a matter which could adversely affect the employment of the teacher, will be given written notice of the reason(s) for such a meeting or hearing and will be entitled to have another person of his/her choosing present to advise or represent him/her.
-The meeting will be scheduled at a time that allows the teacher to secure representative but requests a representative during the meeting, the administrator conducting the meeting shall halt the meeting in order to schedule it for a time when a representative can attend.
+The meeting will be scheduled at a time that allows the teacher to secure representation.
+In addition, if the member chooses initially to attend such a meeting without a representative but requests a representative during the meeting, the administrator conducting the meeting shall halt the meeting in order to schedule it for a time when a representative can attend.
 This policy, however, does not preclude a teacher and administrator from having normal conferences and conversations.
 Any suspension of a teacher pending charges will be with pay.